Indigenous music of Australia

-Performance of Aboriginal song and dance in the Australian National Maritime Museum in Sydney.
+Performance of Aboriginal song and dance in the Australian National Maritime Museum in Sydney for US president George W. Bush.

 Indigenous music of Australia comprises the music of the Aboriginal and Torres Strait Islander peoples of Australia, intersecting with their cultural and ceremonial observances, through the millennia of their individual and collective histories to the present day.
 The traditional forms include many aspects of performance and musical instrumentation that are unique to particular regions or Aboriginal Australian groups; and some elements of musical tradition are common or widespread through much of the Australian continent, and even beyond.
 The music of the Torres Strait Islanders is related to that of adjacent parts of New Guinea.
 Music is a vital part of Indigenous Australians' cultural maintenance.

 In addition to these Indigenous traditions and musical heritage, ever since the 18th-century European colonisation of Australia began, Indigenous Australian musicians and performers have adopted and interpreted many of the imported Western musical styles, often informed by and in combination with traditional instruments and sensibilities.
 Similarly, non-Indigenous artists and performers have adapted, used and sampled Indigenous Australian styles and instruments in their works.
 Contemporary musical styles such as rock and roll, country, rap, hip hop and reggae have all featured a variety of notable Indigenous Australian performers.